Research

 Publications * Corresponding Author

-2025.* "The Non-Linearity Between Populist Attitudes and Ideological Extremism," Political Science Research and Methods, forthcoming (with Eduardo Ryô Tamaki)
+2025.* "The Non-Linearity Between Populist Attitudes and Ideological Extremism" in Political Science Research and Methods, 2025:1-20. (with Eduardo Ryô Tamaki)

 "Populism, Ideology, and the Endorsement of Martial Law: A Conditional Relationship"* (with Brandon Beomseob Park)